The Vax Tax Refund Trip* A 19-day, 3550 mile trip in 13 states. April 2021

 Pittsburgh's walkable (hilly) downtown, situated at the confluence of three rivers, features an architectural hit list from graceful 1850s federal townhouses to 1880s fantastically-corniced early skyscrapers to sleek 1920s art deco to imaginative 1960s modern.
 (OK, also Philip Johnson’s 1980s PPG Place, which I would be remiss not to mention even though it’s not my favorite.)
 Preservation Pittsburgh is a great resource, and their motto is perfect for this city: "Preserving a world made of steel, made of stone."

 Architecture!
 Some buildings and lobbies worth a look:

 The Union Trust Building, built by industrialist Henry Clay Frick in 1915, in what Wikipedia calls Flemish-Gothic but others would call A Lot.
 Dramatically lit at night and just as amazing inside.

 The very diamond-y 1964 United steelworkers building, below left, originally named the IBM Building (I don’t know if Pittsburghers have the same issue we former Chicagoans have with building names, ie. the Forever Sears Tower).

-Above right, the Alcoa Building,1950-53.
+Also pictured, the Alcoa Building,1950-53.
 Built of all aluminum, because ALCOA stands for Aluminum Company of America.
 Maybe you, like me, remember the TV jingle “Alcoa can’t wait,” which promoted recycling.

 H.H.
 Richardson’s Allegheny County Courthouse, 1886, there is no one better at big monumental buildings than Henry Hobson Richardson!